hawx/henshin/README.markdown

 ## Future Goals

-- Ability to regenerate only files that have changed
 - Easy tag, category and archive pages
 - Default templates so you can just type `henshin` with any folder of text files and create a quick site